CeBiDa/ECG-Format-Converter/README.md

 ## Output formats

-For each input file the tool writes one output file with the same stem and the chosen extension — except WFDB, which writes the record pair `<stem>.dat` + `<stem>.hea`.
+For each input ECG file the tool writes one output ECG file with the same stem and the chosen extension — except WFDB, which writes the record pair `<stem>.dat` + `<stem>.hea`.
 All outputs carry 12 leads in the fixed order `I,II,III,AVR,AVL,AVF,V1,V2,V3,V4,V5,V6`; leads that were neither recorded nor derivable are zero-filled.

 - **CSV**: n_samples rows x 12 columns, header = lead names, one amplitude value per cell.
 - **XML**: a `<metadata>` block (patient, exam, lead provenance) followed by one `<lead name="...">` element per lead with the comma-separated waveform.